linguistica-uchicago/lxa5/docs/sources/dev.rst

 2. **Download and install Git**

       Git_ is the version control system of the Linguistica 5 project.
-      Your contributions will be managed and passed from your local drive to GitHub by Git.
+      Your contributions will be managed and uploaded from your local drive to GitHub by Git.